petersulyok/smfc/README.md

  3. The configuration parameter `polling=` defines the frequency of the temperature reading.
 The bigger polling time, the lower frequency of the fan speed change.

 ### 3. Standby guard
-For HD zone fan controller, an additional optional feature was implemented, called *Standby guard*, with the following assumptions:
+For the HD fan controller, an additional optional feature was implemented, called *Standby guard*, with the following assumptions:

  - SATA hard disks are organized into a RAID array
  - the RAID array will go to standby mode recurrently